soundpress/RulesOfNYC/docs/c08/index.rst

    (2) the temporary photo identification card of such person has been revoked, or

-   (3) in cases where the Commission has required such person to be fingerprinted, submit background information and/or appear for an interview pursuant to sections 22-252 and 22-259 of the Code and section 11-08.1 of this subchapter, such person has failed, within the time period prescribed by the Commission, to be fingerprinted, submit the required information, or appear for an interview.
+   (3) in cases where the Commission has required such person to be fingerprinted, submit background information and/or appear for an interview pursuant to sections 22-252 and 22-259 of the Code and 17 RCNY § 11-08.1, such person has failed, within the time period prescribed by the Commission, to be fingerprinted, submit the required information, or appear for an interview.

 (c) Photo identification cards shall be in the possession of principals and employees of wholesale businesses, market businesses or other businesses at all times when such persons are in the market, and shall be produced upon demand to an authorized employee or agent of the Commission.